ubernostrum/django-registration/docs/forms.rst

    has the following fields, all of which are required:

    `username`
        The username to use for the new account.
-This is represented as a text input which validates that the username is unique, consists entirely of alphanumeric characters and underscores and is at most 30 characters in length.

    `email`
       The email address to use for the new account.
-This is represented as a text input which accepts email addresses up to 75 characters in length.

    `password1`
       The password to use for the new account.
-This is represented as a password input.

    `password2`
-      The password to use for the new account.
-This is represented as a password input.
-The two password fields are used to catch typos.
+      The password to use for the new account, repeated to catch typos.

    .. note:: **Validation of usernames**